-Forming an LLC in Wyoming can be a great way to protect your personal assets.
+Forming an LLC in Wyoming can be a great way to protect your assets.

-The state is one of the most business-friendly states in America, and forming an LLC there is relatively easy.
+The state is one of the most business-friendly states in America, and forming a limited liability company is relatively easy.

 This article will discuss how to form an LLC in Wyoming so that you can follow along with the process.

 There are a few steps that need to be followed in order for your business entity to be recognized as a limited liability company.

 You will also need the assistance of an attorney who is familiar with how these types of things work in Wyoming.

 What is a Wyoming LLC?

 A limited liability company is a structure that combines the features of both a corporation and an LLC.